 Atal Bihari Vajpayee at Berkley Centre, 1992

-This author does agree with this statement to a certain extent inasmuch as the sutra of Ekam Sadavipra Bahudha Vadanti suggests that all the Hindu gods are one and equal while Sarva Dharma Sam Bhava only suggests that all religions are to be treated equally.
+This author agrees with this statement to a certain extent since the sutra of Ekam Sadavipra Bahudha Vadanti suggests that all the Hindu gods are equal.
+At the same time, Sarva Dharma Sam Bhava only indicates that all religions should be treated equally.
 Yet these ideologies tend to have a significant intersection with each other.
-To say, thus, that secularism does not find its root in India or that the pre-independence Indian society was never secular is a fallacy to a large extent.
-It is, also, true to a certain extent in the sense that despite the aforesaid instances, one does not simply find adequate examples of the aforesaid religious tolerance in medieval India, let alone Akbar, which was largely under Islamic rule.
-That is one of the reasons, why the tolerance amongst certain Hindus has eroded in particular towards the Muslim community of India.
-Politicians deserve a fair share of credit for this erosion of tolerance as they only tend to create religiously provocative narratives around unfortunate past events of conflicts between Hindus and Muslims to create vote banks for themselves.
-They completely ignore the fact as to how the framers rejected the British idea of a separate electoral roll for each community and rather indulge themselves in the corrupt practice of creating vote banks on communal grounds.
-This author yet submits that the example of Akbar should not be neglected altogether for his reign was of utmost significance in the medieval era.
-Moreover, there are other significant instances, as discussed above, which testimonies the existence of religious tolerance and the secular nature of the pre-independence Indian society.
+To say, thus, that Secularism does not find its root in India or that the pre-independence Indian society was never secular is a fallacy to a large extent.
+It is also valid to a certain extent that despite the above instances, one does not simply find fine examples of the aforementioned religious tolerance in medieval India, let alone Akbar, mainly under Islamic rule.
+That is one of the reasons why the tolerance amongst certain Hindus has eroded, particularly towards the Muslim community of India.
+Politicians deserve a fair share of credit for this erosion of tolerance.
+They only tend to create religiously provocative narratives around unfortunate past events of conflicts between Hindus and Muslims to create vote banks for themselves.
+They completely ignored how the framers rejected the British idea of a separate electoral roll for each community and indulged themselves in the corrupt practice of creating vote banks on communal grounds.
+This author submits that the example of Akbar should not be neglected altogether, for his reign was of utmost significance in the medieval era.
+Moreover, as discussed above, other significant instances testify to religious tolerance and the secular nature of pre-independence Indian society.

 Secularism under the Indian Constitution:

-The insertion of the term ‘secular’ into the Constitution took place during the most turbulent period of post-independence India.
-The said term was added, along with ‘socialist’ and ‘integrity’, into the Preamble of the Constitution by the 42nd Amendment Act, 1976, with retrospective effect.
-In this context, many individuals assert, almost axiomatically, that the terms ‘secular’ and ‘socialist’ were expressly absent from the Constitution as the founding fathers had never wanted those value concepts to be a part of the Indian polity and that it only became a part of the Constitution since 1976.
+The term ‘secular’ was inserted into the Constitution during the most turbulent period of post-independence India.
+The said term was added with ‘socialist’ and ‘integrity’ into the Preamble of the Constitution by the 42nd Amendment Act, 1976, with retrospective effect.
+In this context, many individuals assert, almost axiomatically, that the terms’ secular’ and ‘socialist’ were expressly absent from the Constitution as the founding fathers had never wanted those value concepts to be a part of the Indian polity and that it only became a part of the Constitution since 1976.
 It is very humbly submitted that the said argument is a mere misconception.
-This author has already made a discussion around this issue in his piece on socialism.
-There is no denying that the term ‘secular’ was voluntarily omitted from the Constitution but upon sifting through the Constituent Assembly debates, one finds that the founding fathers were repulsive only towards the separation or British model of secularism.
+This author has already discussed this issue in his piece on socialism.
+There is no denying that the term ‘secular’ was voluntarily omitted from the Constitution.
+Still, upon sifting through the Constituent Assembly debates, the founding fathers were repulsive only towards the separation or the British model of Secularism.

-Despite being a strong adherent of secularism, Babasaheb Ambedkar was opposed to the expressed addition of the said terms as he viewed that as an impediment on the liberty of the people to choose the socio-economic environment in which they favored to live, according to time and circumstances, and labeled such addition an impairment of democracy.
-It was also argued, among other things, that the term ‘secular’ had a non-religious connotation and that the ‘separation’ model of secularism (or secularism as it was meant to be understood at its place of origin) could not be applied to the Indian civilization, where religion has been a central pillar of development and a way of life, as it would mean that the State will not be empowered to make any religious intervention.
-That being said the State could not have recognized religious minorities, or guaranteed other rights on a religious basis, or made the arrangement of reservation, or drafted a directive for the protection of cows, the provisions that the framers went forward with.
-What has to be understood is that the addition of the expression ‘secular’ would have meant that the State and religion were strictly separate inasmuch it was the original notion of secularism and the Sarva Dharma Sam Bhava, which was only followed in India, was not the original notion of secularism.
-So, it is the ‘separation’ model of secularism which the founding fathers deemed inappropriate for the Indian polity.
-The idea of Sarva Dharma Sam Bhava or Indian secularism was still embedded within the Constitution despite such omission.
-The insertion of the term ‘secular’ in the Constitution, by the 42nd Amendment, was a mere verbal change as it was observed by the Supreme Court of India in S.R.
+Despite being a solid adherent of Secularism, Babasaheb Ambedkar was opposed to the expressed addition of the said terms as he viewed that as an impediment to the liberty of the people to choose the socio-economic environment in which they favored to live, according to time and circumstances, and labeled such addition an impairment of democracy.
+It was also argued, among other things, that the term ‘secular’ had a non-religious connotation and that the ‘separation’ model of Secularism (or Secularism as it was meant to be understood at its place of origin) could not be applied to the Indian civilization, where religion has been a central pillar of development and a way of life, as it would mean that the State will not be empowered to make any religious intervention.
+That being said, the State could not have recognized religious minorities, guaranteed other rights on a religious basis, arranged reservations, or drafted a directive to protect cows, the provisions that the framers went forward with.
+It must be understood that adding the expression ‘secular’ meant that the State and religion were strictly separate since it was the original notion of Secularism.
+The Sarva Dharma Sam Bhava, which was only followed in India, was not the original notion of Secularism.
+So, the ‘separation’ model of Secularism that the founding fathers deemed inappropriate for the Indian polity.
+The idea of Sarva Dharma Sam Bhava, or Indian Secularism, was still embedded within the Constitution despite such omission.
+The insertion of the term ‘secular’ in the Constitution by the 42nd Amendment was a mere verbal change as the Supreme Court of India observed in S.R.
 Bommai v.
-Union of India, that the 42nd Amendment by inserting the term ‘secular’ into the preamble only made explicit what was already implicit within the Constitution.
+Union of India that the 42nd Amendment, by inserting the term ‘secular’ into the preamble only made explicit what was already implicit within the Constitution.

-According to renowned political scientist and Constitutional law expert Subash C. Kashyap, the aforesaid insertion was a mere ‘political playing’ to show that Mrs. Gandhi stood for the poor and the minority.
-He suggested that India has been secular and socialist before the 42nd Amendment and it continues to be the same after it.
-The Constitution provides numerous arrangements on a religious basis under Part-III like articles 25-28 that guarantee freedom of religious belief and practices, article 30 that, among other things, gives recognition to the religious minorities, clauses (1) and (2) of Article 15 that prohibit discrimination on the parochial ground of religion, Article 16(2) and Article 29(2) that make similar prohibition, among other things, in the matters of public employment and admission to educational institutions– maintained by the State or receiving aid out of State funds or even recognized by the State now– respectively.
-All these provisions when read in total setting tend to bring about religious equality and they are nothing but a testament to the fact that Indian secularism was already implicit within the Constitution.
-This argument is also testified by the fact that secularism was observed by the Supreme Court, in 1973, as one of the basic features of the Constitution, which cannot be destroyed or impaired by amendments, three years before its verbal insertion by the 42nd Amendment.
+According to renowned political scientist and Constitutional law expert Subash C. Kashyap, the insertion above was a mere ‘political playing’ to show that Mrs. Gandhi stood for the poor and the minority.
+He suggested that India was secular and socialist before the 42nd Amendment, and it continues to be the same after it.
+The Constitution provides numerous arrangements on a religious basis under Part III like articles 25-28 that guarantee freedom of religious belief and practices, article 30 that, among other things, gives recognition to the religious minorities, clauses (1) and (2) of Article 15 that prohibit discrimination on the parochial ground of religion, Article 16(2) and Article 29(2) that make similar prohibition, among other things, in the matters of public employment and admission to educational institutions– maintained by the State or receiving aid out of State funds or even recognized by the State now– respectively.
+These provisions bring about religious equality when read in a total setting.
+They are a testament to the fact that Indian Secularism was already implicit within the Constitution.
+This argument is also testified by the fact that the Supreme Court observed Secularism, in 1973, as one of the basic features of the Constitution, which cannot be destroyed or impaired by amendments three years before its verbal insertion by the 42nd Amendment.

-In Kesavananda Bharti v. the State of Kerela, Mr. Nani Palkhivala, perhaps the greatest advocate that India has ever witnessed, submitted that secularism was one of the 12 essential features of the Constitution that cannot be destroyed by the Parliament, which was a mere creature of the Constitution, and any such destruction would amount to exercise of ultimate legal sovereignty (i.e. political sovereignty) that resides in the people of India, not the Parliament.
-Shelat J., Grover J., and Sikri C.J. took the view that secularism was one of the basic features of the Constitution.
+In Kesavananda Bharti v. the State of Kerela, Mr. Nani Palkhivala, perhaps the greatest advocate India has ever witnessed, submitted that Secularism was one of the 12 essential features that the Parliament could not destroy, which was a mere creature of the Constitution.
+Any such destruction would amount to exercising ultimate legal sovereignty (i.e., political sovereignty) in the people of India, not the Parliament.
+Shelat J., Grover J., and Sikri C.J. believed that Secularism was one of the Constitution’s basic features.
 In the S.R.
-Bommai case, the apex court again in no uncertain terms declared Secularism as a part of the basic structure of the Constitution which was reiterated in Kuldip Nayar v.
+Bommai case, the apex court again, in no uncertain terms, declared Secularism as a part of the basic structure of the Constitution, which was reiterated in Kuldip Nayar v.
 Union of India.
-Thus, in light of all the aforesaid arguments, the demands and petitions asking the State to drop the term ‘secular’ from the Constitution do not hold good.
+Thus, in light of the above arguments, the demands and petitions asking the State to drop the term ‘secular’ from the Constitution do not hold good.

-To conclude everything succinctly, secularism for the Indian State is to be construed as Sarva Dharma Sam Bhava, i.e., equal treatment of all religions, while secularism for the society means religious tolerance.
-That being said it merely demands one to respect other religious beliefs and practices.
-The inability of the laymen to properly interpret secularism has been the central reason that has caused intolerance amongst some of them towards the said term.
-As discussed above, however, political narratives and the intolerance of the pseudo seculars towards religion have also been important reasons behind the aforesaid intolerance amongst religious people towards secularism.
-Two hands clap and a sound is made!
-The reason why this author, constantly, refers to certain people as pseudo seculars are that though these people preach secularism, they do not follow secular ideals.
-May not this author ask as to how are they secular if they cannot tolerate the religious beliefs themselves?
-Being an atheist and being intolerant towards religion are two different things.
-You can be an atheist and still be secular in the sense that you tolerate religious beliefs.
-On a similar note, a person can very well be theistic and secular at the same time in the sense that he tolerates other religious beliefs.
-May not this author ask as to why do the pseudo seculars label every religious person non-secular?
-A complete fallacy is that for being secular you necessarily have to be atheist.
-It is submitted that secularism erodes traditional values of religion in one’s life but labeling secularism synonymous with atheism is an exaggeration.
-Many of these pseudo seculars tend to even force the secular ideals even at religious places.
-It has to be understood that it is a futile and needless attempt for a religious place that can never be secular.
-On a similar note, the people in religious lines who prefer to be intolerant towards secular ideology, based on certain parochial interpretations or false political narratives, need to develop their cognitive faculty and develop a rational understanding of the said term by referring to certain books instead of social media and news reports.
-Strong faith in religion has to be coupled with cognition and rationality and if not, it would only lead to dogmas that often have harmful repercussions.
+To conclude, Secularism for the Indian State is construed as Sarva Dharma Sam Bhava, i.e., equal treatment of all religions, while Secularism for society means religious tolerance.
+That being said, it demands one respect other religious beliefs and practices.
+The inability of laypeople to correctly interpret Secularism has been the primary reason that has caused intolerance amongst some of them towards the said term.
+However, political narratives and the pseudo-secularists’ intolerance towards religion have also been important reasons behind the intolerance amongst religious people towards Secularism.
+Two hands clap, and a sound is made!
+This author constantly refers to certain people as pseudo-seculars because though they preach Secularism, they do not follow secular ideals.
+May not this author ask how they are secular if they cannot tolerate the religious beliefs themselves?
+Being an atheist and being intolerant of religion are two different things.
+You can be an atheist and still be secular because you tolerate religious beliefs.
+On a similar note, a person can be theistic and secular simultaneously in the sense that he accepts other religious beliefs.
+May not this author ask why pseudo-seculars label every religious person non-secular?
+A complete fallacy is that you must be an atheist to be secular.
+It is submitted that Secularism erodes traditional values of religion in one’s life, but labeling Secularism synonymous with atheism is an exaggeration.
+Many pseudo-seculars tend to force secular ideals even in religious places.
+It must be understood that it is a futile and needless attempt for a religious site that can never be secular.
+On a similar note, the people on religious lines who prefer to be intolerant toward secular ideology based on specific parochial interpretations or false political narratives need to develop their cognitive faculties and develop a rational understanding of the said term by referring to certain books instead of social media and news reports.
+Strong faith in religion must be coupled with cognition and rationality; if not, it would only lead to dogmas that often have harmful repercussions.